N1CNmod/narrowone-mod/README.md

 We welcome everyone to take a look at our scripts and learn them.
 We did not add any obfuscation which could effects user's understanding.
 We believe that being selfless and inclusive would be better.

-# How to run the scripts (step by step guide)
+# How to run the scripts (step-by-step guide)

-Step 1:install the browser extension-"Tempermonkey", it is avalible for chrome, edge and opera, etc.
+Step 1:Install the browser extension-"Tempermonkey", it is avalible for chrome, edge and opera, etc.

 <img width="1430" alt="Screenshot 2025-04-18 at 3 22 41 PM" src="https://github.com/user-attachments/assets/4f1171f6-1ca6-406c-93ce-f0de29260713" />